 Alpha Over Node¶

-- The foreground image.
-Where the image pixels has an alpha greater than 0, the background image will be overlaid.
+Where the foreground image pixels have an alpha greater than 0, the background image will be overlaid.

 - Standard image output.

-In this example, we use the Factor control to make a sheer cloth or onion-skin effect.
-This effect can be animated, allowing the observer to “see-through” walls (or any foreground object) by hooking up a Time node to feed the Factor socket as shown below.
-In this example, over the course of 30 frames, the Time node makes the Alpha Over node produce a picture that starts with the background cliff image, and slowly bleeds through the cube.
-This example shows frame 11 just as the cube starts to be revealed.
+In next example, we use the Factor control to make a “Fade In” effect.
+This effect can be animated by adding a Time node to feed the Factor socket as shown below.
+In this example, over the course of 30 frames, the Time node makes the Alpha Over node produce a picture that starts with the pure background image, and title slowly bleeds through the background.

 Note the Convert Premul checkbox is enabled, since as the foreground used a PNG image that has straight alpha.